 What will I need to play Amazon Luna?

 The key selling point of Luna is the ability to "play on the devices you already own".
-The service will initially be available on PC, Mac, Fire TV, iPhone and iPad, the latter two via a web app.
-Android functionality is expected to be available at some point after launch.
+So far in early access the service is available on PC, Mac, Fire TV, Android (though not all devices), and iOS - the latter two via a web app.
+At the time of writing Android support is limited to the following devices, though Amazon intends to widen support as early access continues:

 As with all cloud gaming services currently, there are likely to be some minimum device requirements, such as a powerful processor or recent software version.